todortodorovic/polkadot-cookbook-fork/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Summary

 Describe what this tutorial adds/changes.
+This should be a short summary of the changes.

 ## Checklist